umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-intro/azure-explainer.md

 Each instance of the fabric controller is connected to another set of servers running cloud orchestration software, typically known as a **front end**.
 The front end hosts the web services, RESTful APIs, and internal Azure databases used for all functions the cloud performs.

-For example, the front end hosts the services that handle customer requests to allocate Azure resources such as [virtual networks][vnet], [virtual machines][vms], and services like [CosmosDB].
+For example, the front end hosts the services that handle customer requests to allocate Azure resources such as [virtual networks][vnet], [virtual machines][vms], and services like [Cosmos DB][CosmosDB].
 First, the front end validates the user and verifies the user is authorized to allocate the requested resources.
 If so, the front end consults a database to locate a server rack with sufficient capacity, and then instructs the fabric controller on the rack to allocate the resource.

 So, very simply, Azure is a huge collection of servers and networking hardware, along with a complex set of distributed applications that orchestrate the configuration and operation of the virtualized hardware and software on those servers.
-And it is this orchestration that makes Azure so powerful - users are no longer responsible for maintaining and upgrading hardware, Azure does all this behind the scenes.
+And it is this orchestration that makes Azure so powerful&mdash;users are no longer responsible for maintaining and upgrading hardware, Azure does all this behind the scenes.

 ## Next steps

 * Now that you understand the internal functioning of Azure, the first step to adopting Azure is to [understand digital identity in Azure](tenant-explainer.md).
-You are then ready to [create your first user in Azure AD][docs-add-users-to-aad].
+You are then ready to [create your first user in Azure Active Directory][docs-add-users-to-aad].

 <!-- Links -->